 Legal Information for Renters

-Even though Minnesota laws only cover common areas, Freedom to Breathe specifically states that nothing prohibits a landlord “from taking more stringent measures . . . to protect individuals from secondhand smoke.”
-This means that landlords can legally make their buildings completely smoke free.
+Even though the Minnesota Clean Indoor Air Act only covers indoor common areas, it specifically states that nothing prohibits a property owner or manager “from taking more stringent measures . . . to protect individuals from secondhand smoke.”
+This means that property managers can legally make their buildings and property completely smoke free.

 For more information, see "Freedom to Breathe in Rental Apartment Buildings," created by the Minnesota Department of Health, or visit the Minnesota Clean Indoor Air Act web page.

 Nonsmokers with serious and debilitating health conditions, such as asthma or heart disease may be considered disabled under federal or state disability laws.
 If secondhand smoke exacerbates these conditions, consult a doctor to have your condition documented.
 You may be entitlted to reasonable accomodation to prevent exposure to secondhand smoke.

 For more information on federal disability law as it applies to housing or to submit a complaint, check the Department of Housing and Urban Development's website.